pajlotapps/pajlotapps/README.md

 ### I'm a husband, the self-learner iOS/web developer and 🇵🇱 🚁 pilot!

 - 🌱 I’m currently learning everything what is usefull 🤪
-- 🔭 I’m currently working on ePTL [ePTL]
+- 🔭 I’m currently working on [ePTL]
-- 👯 I’m looking to collaborate with other dev pilots 🛩 🚁
+- 👯 I’m looking to collaborate with other dev pilots 🛩 🚁 - feel free to [contact]
 - ⛳️ 2020/2021 Goal: pilotlog 🛫 web app 🛬
 - ⚡ modus operandi: Amat Victoria Curam – Victory loves preparation